OpenQuantumComputing/QAOA/README.md

 	qaoa.sample_cost_landscape()

 Sampling high-dimensional target functions quickly becomes intractable for depth $p>1$.
-We therefore iteratively increase the depth.
+We therefore **iteratively increase the depth**.
 At each depth a **local optimization** algorithm, e.g. COBYLA, is used to find a local minimum.
 As **initial guess** the following is used:

 - At depth $p=1$ initial parameters $(\gamma, \beta)$ are given by the lowest value of the sampled cost landscape.
 - At depth $p>1$ initial parameters $(\gamma, \beta)$ are based on an [interpolation-based heuristic](https://arxiv.org/pdf/1812.01041.pdf) of the optimal values at the previous depth.

-This can be achieved by calling:

-	qaoa.increase_depth()
+Running this iterative local optimization to depth $p$ can be done by the following call:

+	qaoa.optimize(depth=p)

+The function will call `sample_cost_landscape` if not already done, before iteratively increasing the depth.

 ***
 ### Further parameters